 - Add turmeric and pepper to your list of spices.

-▲ Excessively toasted breads and baked goods (they contain acrylamide, a potent carcinogen).
+▲ Excessively toasted bread and baked goods (they contain acrylamide, a potent carcinogen).

-▲ Highly processed food, MSG and artificial colouring.
+▲ Highly processed food, MSG and artificial coloring.

 ▲ Artificial sweeteners such as aspartame.

 Among the many discussions I have had, the most relevant ones were with Donald Abrams, chief of haematology and oncology, San Francisco General Hospital and Colin Campbell, of The China Study fame.